solanacat/pumpdotfunrefreshbot/README.md

-# pumpdotfunrefreshbot
+# Project Title
-This is a bot that will refresh the pump.fun screen to the latest page
+This is a bot that will refresh the pump.fun screen to the latest page using a bsica python script